 Menus and Categories

 When you log in click “find new keywords”.
-Under “your product or service” enter your keywords, product category, double check the default settings and click “get ideas”.
+Then, under “your product or service” enter your keywords, product category, double check the default settings and click “get ideas”.

 I know it’s a lot to take in, right?

-If you’re not comfortable configuring these settings, I’m here to help.
+If you’re not comfortable configuring these settings yourself, I’m here to help.
 Contact me so we can talk about a great deal you can’t pass up!

 Disclosure: This post contains affiliate links.
 If you make a purchase through these links I receive a commission.
 However, that does not play a part in the products or services I promote.
 My ultimate goal is to share products and services I would use and have used myself.